NLP for historical texts

 The Gold Standard Corpus

 For the experiments in this projects, we created a Gold Standard of temporal annotations.
 The corpus contains 50 historical legal articles in Early New High German.
 It was annotated in a subset of the TimeML markup language for temporal annotation.
-The corpus contains about 30,000 tokens and is available on demand.
+The corpus contains about 34,000 tokens and is available here.